-Head and Shoulders Pattern: Your Guide to Massive Profits
+Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

-Today I’m going to show you step-by-step how to trade the head and shoulders pattern.
+Today I’m going to show you step-by-step how to trade the head and shoulders pattern, including the inverse head and shoulders.

 GBPJPY weekly head and shoulders pattern